 Day 1 – Ipoh – Old Town & New Town

-Start your trip in Perak’s largest city.
+Your itinerary starts in Ipoh – Perak’s largest city.
 Ipoh was once one of Malaysia’s most prosperous towns and the amount of shophouses with intricate facades at the city center attest to that.
 Ipoh’s glory days however, came to an end when the tin boom collapsed in the 1980s.
 After decades of stagnation, the city has regained a new lease of life – this time as an up-and-coming tourist destination.

 As of this writing, Ipoh’s tiny airport has direct flights to Singapore and Johor Bahru while it’s roughly a 2 hour drive from KL.
 Regardless of the destination, most of the incoming flights to Ipoh arrive in the city in the morning or by noon at the latest, with the exception of 1 daily flight from Singapore that arrives in the afternoon.
 From Ipoh Airport, it is an easy transfer to anywhere in the city via a ride-sharing app such as Grab.
 I paid about 10 Ringgit for my ride to Ipoh’s center.

 After dropping your bags in the hotel and depending on your time of arrival, it may still be a good idea to catch a late breakfast at one of Ipoh’s old school cafes.
 Said to be the best place for Ipoh’s famed white coffee, Sin Yoon Loong (daily, 6AM to 5:30PM except Sundays til 1PM) is as old school as it gets with coffee served in ceramic cups with floral motifs.
 Go for a kaya toast or even an egg custard (flan) for your morning meal.
 Alternatively, Nam Heong (daily except Monday, 7AM to 5:30PM) just next door is a worthwhile alternative.